 - Surgery Sub-Specialty

-Students with an initial non-passing grade (NC) in any course will also show their subsequent passing grade when they successfully correct the deficiency, e.g., ‘NC/C’ if the deficiency can be corrected with additional work.
-Students required to repeat a Selective/Elective clerkship to correct a failing grade will show two separate instances of the clerkship.
+Students with an initial non-passing grade (F, I, NC) in any course will also show their subsequent passing grade when they successfully correct the deficiency, e.g. ‘NC/CR’ if they deficiency can be corrected with additional work.
+Students required to repeat a required clerkship to correct a failing grade will show two separate instances of the clerkship.

 United States Medical Licensing Examination (USMLE)

-The Keck School of Medicine of the University of Southern California is fully accredited by the Liaison Committee on Medical Education (LCME).
-The LCME is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
+The Keck School of Medicine of the University of Southern California is fully accredited by the Liaison Committee on Medical Education.
+The Liaison Committee on medical Education (LCME) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in the U.S. and Canadian medical schools.
 The LCME is sponsored by the Association of American Medical Colleges and the American Medical Association.